jrmainzer/hdf5_lifeboat/README.md

 branch.
 This is for Lifeboat's internal use only but anyone is welcome to watch our progress.

-One must use the --enable-multithread option for configure to enable the multithread support.
-On Mac OS, this option requires the presence of the Pthread library and the Atomic header (stdatomic.h).
+For autotools builds, one must use the `--enable-multithread` option for configure to enable the multithread support.
+For CMake builds, one must use the `HDF5_ENABLE_MULTITHREAD=ON` option to enable the multithread support.
+On Mac OS, this requires the presence of the Pthread library and the Atomic header (stdatomic.h).
 On Linux, it requires the presence of the Pthread and Atomic libraries and the Atomic header.
-Missing any of these requirements will cause configure to fail.
+Missing any of these requirements will cause configuration to fail.
 Using the multithread feature requires disabling the high-level API, C++, Fortran, Java interfaces, and thread safe.

-The following command is an example to enable the multithread support:
+The following commands are examples to enable the multithread support:

+## Autotools

-    > configure --enable-multithread --enable-build-mode=debug --disable-hl
+    > configure --enable-build-mode=debug --enable-multithread --disable-hl

+## CMake

+    > cmake -DCMAKE_BUILD_TYPE=Debug -DHDF5_ENABLE_MULTITHREAD=ON -DHDF5_BUILD_HL_LIB=OFF ..

 Currently, the only test program to check the correctness of multithread support is test/mt_id_test.c.
 During the build of the library and the test program, there are